-Low reps with heavy weight were believed to be sub-optimal for muscle growth.
+Low reps with more weight on the bar were believed to be sub-optimal for muscle growth.
 However, studies show that this is false.
 Overall training volume is the key determinant.

 As long as you increase the volume over time, and your rep rage doesn’t go higher than 15, strength and muscle gains will follow.